Don-70/Project-1-Doggies/README.md

 # Pet therapy

-An app that randomly shows you a dogo when youre not feeling the best
+An app that randomly shows you a pet when youre not feeling the best